BreathFinder.io

 • Healing Trauma: Rebirthing is often used as a tool for healing past trauma, including birth trauma, childhood abuse, and other traumatic experiences.
 By revisiting and processing these experiences in a safe and supportive environment, individuals can release their hold on the psyche and move forward with greater ease and freedom.

-Criticisms and Controversies:
+Criticisms and Controversies

 Despite its growing popularity, rebirthing is not without its critics and controversies.
 Some skeptics argue that the practice lacks scientific evidence to support its claims and may pose risks for individuals with certain medical or psychological conditions.
 Additionally, there have been reports of rare but serious incidents, including deaths, associated with rebirthing sessions conducted by untrained or inexperienced practitioners.
 It’s best advised to do your research and speak with a qualified practitioner which you can find below or using or search filters to support your breath health and wellness needs.
+Your qualified rebirthing practitioner will always recommend the consultation of your health professional in case of health problems that could negatively interfere with a rebirthing session.

 Addressing Common Misconceptions